 2. Make Sure Sheets and Bed Covers Are Evenly Spread

 Like any mattress, your airbed or mattress will feel uncomfortable if your sheets are creased or crumpled.
-Make sure they are spread out tightly, not only for comfort, but also to protect the mattress from external air temperature fluctuations while give ride to fluctuations in hardness of the bed (see above.)
+Make sure they are spread out tightly, not only for comfort, but also to protect the mattress from external air temperature fluctuations while giving ride to fluctuations in hardness of the bed (see above.)

 3. Place the Air Mattress on a Soft Surface